Kareem Abdul-Jabbar Goes One-On-One With Cancer And Wins!

-Kareem Abdul-Jabbar, one of basketball’s all-time greatest players, announced that he has cancer.
-In an effort to help people understand his disease, the sports legend made the public disclosure nearly a year after being diagnosed with chronic myeloid leukemia.
+Kareem Abdul-Jabbar, one of basketball’s all-time greatest players and one of the most loved, shook the sports world years ago when he announced that he had cancer.
+In an effort to help people understand his disease, the sports legend made the public disclosure nearly a year after being diagnosed with Philadelphia chromosome-positive chronic myeloid leukemia (Ph+ CML).

-“Having lost one of my closest friends to a different, highly aggressive form of leukemia, I knew how serious my diagnosis was,” said Abdul-Jabbar, 62.
+“Having lost one of my closest friends to a different, highly aggressive form of leukemia, I knew how serious my diagnosis was,” said Abdul-Jabbar, now age 72.
 “My own life expectancy became a question mark.”

 The intensely private Abdul-Jabbar, a father of five, said he came forward after learning many patients don’t regularly take their medication and skip appointments to the doctor.